DenizenScript/DenizenPastingWebsite/README.md

 Paste website (like pastebin), primarily for Denizen scripts and server logs.

+Primary server this is intended for: https://paste.denizenscript.com

+### Features

+- Server-side syntax pre-highlighting for a few core types.
+- Clientside (JavaScript) syntax highlighting for a wide range of common languages.
+- Highly configurable.
+- Hackability: If the config isn't enough, this pastebin is fully open source and welcomes you to do whatever you want with it, including easily adding different paste types or whatever else.
+- Spam bot detection and blocking: not perfect but it works, and more importantly provides tools for you to do your own blocking with as-needed.
+- Permanent pastes: this paste server doesn't delete your pastes over time as many others do.
+- Privacy filter capability: this server can apply privacy filters to some paste types (in the main version, only for Server Logs), hiding private information within a paste for only staff to see.
+- Webhook output to log incoming new pastes (intended to output to a Discord channel but works for other things).
+- Admin tools (via Discord OAuth login) for blocking spambots, viewing filtered out information, etc.
+- Simple but efficient local data storage of pastes ([LiteDB](https://www.litedb.org/))

 ### How To Install/Run

 Designed for and tested on a Debian Linux server.